Preston, Lancashire: Water

-Rivers and docks

 River Ribble

 The River Ribble has a length of approximately 75 mi, originating near the Ribblehead Viaduct in North Yorkshire, flowing westward and passing through Preston and entering the Irish Sea at the Ribble and Alt Estuaries near Lytham, approximately 11.5 mi to the west of the city.

 The Ribble has played an important role in the history of Preston.
-Archaeological evidence confirms human settlement along its banks going back to neolithic times, as well as the Saxon and Roman eras.
+Archaeological evidence confirms human settlement along its banks going back to Neolithic times, as well as the Saxon and Roman eras.
 The river was already a trading port by medieval times, increasing in use and importance in conjunction with the industrialisation of Preston, until the closure of the Port of Preston in 1981.

 The river suffers from an on-going issue of sedimentation, and was regularly dredged downstream of Preston while the city had an active port.
 Since dredging operations ceased, silt from the river is now spreading more widely over the beaches of its estuary.